All Episodes

 It all depends on whether they're looking for you or not.

-And even when they're not looking for you, if they see something or find something that facilitates something else they want to do, uh the right to privacy is not guaranteed in the Constitution.
+And even when they're not looking for you, if they see something or find something that facilitates something else they want to do, the right to privacy is not guaranteed in the Constitution.

 It is assumed in the Fourth Amendment on search and seizure, but it's not specifically spelled out.

-It's one of the things that concerns me about social media, I've said forever that you've got people out there vomiting everything there is about themselves.
+I've said forever that you've got people out there vomiting everything there is about themselves.

 They want fame.

-So they're putting every picture of themselves they can find embarrassing or not.
+So they're putting every picture of themselves they can find, embarrassing or not.

-Depending on how big a target you become and so forth.
+Careers, futures can actually be destroyed with innuendo, depending on how big a target you become and so forth.

-Now, if you as a citizen are nothing more than a statistic and nobody knows who you are and nobody's gonna care, and you think that isn't gonna change, fine, but understand that it doesn't work that way for everybody.
+Now, if you as a citizen are nothing more than a statistic and nobody knows who you are and nobody's going to care and you think that isn't going to change, fine.

 And it seems like this is happening each and every day.

-Now you don't know what it is.
+Now, you don't know what it is.

 If I never told you, then you wouldn't think anything's up.

-Like if I don't play a record, you'll never really know, but um you know you can never get hurt by something you don't say.
+But, you know, you can never get hurt by something you don't say.

 You can never be hurt by something you don't do.

-You can never be hurt by not playing a song, but if you play a record nobody likes and they tune out, then you're finished, at least for a while.
+But if you play a record nobody likes and they tune out, then you're finished, at least for a while.

-Um there's so much here, then it's scatterboxed.
+There's so much here, and it's scatterbox.

 It's all over the place.

-Some of it's about the political races, some of it's about Apple.
+Some of it's about the political racists.

-There's there's one here that's just mind-boggling.
+There's one here that's just mind-boggling.

 For example, Brown University students.